 If you need to free up your cash flow and reduce waiting time further, Novo offers Express ACH, which significantly reduces the usual waiting period per transfer.
 While typical ACH transfers take between 1 and 3 days to process, Novo Express ACH enables you to initiate same-day or next-day ACH transfers for a nominal fee.

-ACH transfers are an easy and efficient method of both paying and receiving money for your small business.
-While transfer times can vary depending on Standard versus Express ACH, they are an efficient and trusted method of sending and receiving money.
+ACH transfers are an easy, cost-effective, and efficient method of both making and receiving payments for your small business.
+While transfer times can vary, they are an efficient and trusted transfer method.

 Novo Platform Inc. strives to provide accurate information but cannot guarantee that this content is correct, complete, or up-to-date.
 This page is for informational purposes only and is not financial or legal advice nor an endorsement of any third-party products or services.
 All products and services are presented without warranty.
 Novo Platform Inc. does not provide any financial or legal advice, and you should consult your own financial, legal, or tax advisors.

 Novo is a fintech, not a bank.
 Deposit account services provided by Middlesex Federal Savings, F. A.; Member FDIC.

 Take your business to new heights with faster cash flow and clear financial insights —all with a free Novo account.
 Apply in 10 minutes.